johnakon/softech/README.md

 # softech
-IMagine we are building an e-commerce website.. that has sales in it.. inventory.. ist of items someone can pick from.. processing payment.. delivery of these items
+Imagine we are building an e-commerce website.. that has sales in it.. inventory.. ist of items someone can pick from.. processing payment.. delivery of these items

 scope
 - assume we only deal in laptops